 It’s this scientific background that leads Don to be unconforming in nature.
 From sealing the wine with glass stoppers, rather than corks, to aging the wine in food-grade polyethylene oxygen-permeable tanks instead of the traditional stainless steel or oak.
 Everything he does is a bit different, and that leads to some spectacular wines.

 The majority of Vidon Vineyard’s production is comprised of three single clone pinot noirs – Brigita Clone 777, Mirabelle Clone 115 and Hans Clone Pommard.
 Available individually, or as a blend, they are named after Hagge’s grandchildren.
 You’ll also find a Barrel Select Pinot Noir as well as a lovely Pinot Gris, Chardonnay and Viognier.

 Don and Vicki reside on the property, with their chickens who also get to greet the guests.
 It’s a real treat to talk with Don and get his perspective on the winemaking process and breaking tradition.
 He’s got a big wine club following, as well as plenty of volunteers who come in to help with the bottling process.
 You can truly feel how dedicated Don is to his craft.
 He’s got a hand in everything.

-A special thanks to Portland photographer Deann Orr for the amazing photographs used in this post.
-Be sure to check out her site for more of her stunning work.
+A special thanks to Portland photographer Deann Orr for the amazing photographs.
+Be sure to check out her site for more of her stunning shots.